hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

     \<span style="color:grey; font-family:Arial; font-size:1em"\> This article/content was written by the individual writer identified and does not necessarily reflect the view of Hewlett Packard Enterprise Company.\</span\>

-     To center the text, just use two blockquotes as show here:
+     **To center the text**, just use a double blockquotes as show here:
      \>> \<span style="color:grey; font-family:Arial; font-size:1em"\> This article/content was written by the individual writer identified and does not necessarily reflect the view of Hewlett Packard Enterprise Company.\</span\>